-When to Visit North Kingstown, RI
+When should you plan your trip to North Kingstown, RI?

 With its climate of short, warm summers and cold, sometimes snowy winters, it's no surprise that North Kingstown's peak tourism season is in the summer, and hotel prices rise with the temperatures in those months.
 North Kingstown's location on Narragansett Bay lends itself to plenty of maritime activities, including harbor tours, fishing, boating, and water sports.
 The town's Allen Harbor Marina offers a public boat ramp, picnic areas, and horseshoe pits.